Engoo Blog Language Tips

 Call it a day

-Three construction workers stopping work late in the day
+Silhouettes of soldiers stopping work late in the day

-We can’t call it a day until this room is completely clean.
+• We can’t call it a day until this room is completely clean.
 Let’s keep going.

 Abandon

-Let’s call it a day
+Let’s Call it a Day!

-Starting a project is much easier than completing one, which is probably why there are so many more expressions for stopping!
+Starting a project is much easier than completing one, which is probably why there are many more expressions for stopping!